KyleRego/KyleRego.github.io/collections/_software_development_notes/design-patterns-in-ruby.markdown

 # The Strategy

-This is similar to the template method but uses composition and delegation instead of inheritance.
-The strategies are objects which implement a common interface and are used by an object called the context.
+The strategy pattern is similar to the template method pattern but uses composition and delegation instead of inheritance.
+The *strategies* are objects which implement a common interface and are used by an object called the *context*.

-The context may just pass any data its strategy object needs as arguments.
-The context object may also pass itself to the strategy so that the strategy can call methods on it to get any data that it needs.
+The context may pass any data its strategy object needs as arguments, including itself.

-The strategy objects may be instances of sibling classes, instances of duck type classes, or Ruby Proc objects in simple cases.
-The strategy objects just need to implement the same interface.
+The strategy objects may be instances of sibling classes, instances of duck type classes, or Ruby Proc objects in simple cases--the essential thing is they implement the same interface.

 {% highlight Ruby %}
 class ContextClass